Forest Grove Firsts, the start of great ideas:

 - Tabitha Moffatt Brown was a pioneer emigrant who traveled the Oregon Trail to the Oregon Country.
 There she assisted in the founding of Tualatin Academy, which would grow to become Pacific University.
 Brown was honored in 1987 by the Oregon Legislature as the “Mother of Oregon.”

-- Forest Grove has two historic districts, the eighteen block Clark District and the Painters Wood District.
+- Forest Grove has three historic districts, the eighteen block Clark District, the Walker-Naylor District, and the Painters Wood District.
 They are Washington County’s only designated Nationally Recognized Historic Districts with homes dating back to the 1850’s.

 - Fifteen buildings in the downtown and the adjacent historic neighborhoods are listed in the National Register of Historic Places